fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolAccountSku.md

 # Get-MsolAccountSku

 ## SYNOPSIS
-Retrieves all the SKUs for a company.
+Returns all the SKUs for a company.

 ## SYNTAX